-ROA = Earnings before interest & taxes (EBIT) / Total assets
+ROA = Earnings before interest & taxes (EBIT) / total assets

 Return on equity (ROE) is also a measure of profitability, but the focus is not on asset performance, but rather on how well a company is doing for the amount of equity invested in it.
 It has particular value in comparing competitors.
 The formula is:

-ROE = Net income / Common equity
+ROE = Net income / common equity

-Earnings per share, or EPS, is an expression of shareholder value, telling how much one share of a company would be worth if the earnings for that period were evenly divided.
+Earnings per share, or EPS, is an expression of shareholder value, telling how much 1 share of a company would be worth if the earnings for that period were evenly divided.
 It is computed using the following formula:

-EPS = (Net income – Dividends on preferred stock) / Average number of outstanding shares
+EPS = (Net income – dividends on preferred stock) / average number of outstanding shares

 Next steps to consider

 Get industry-leading investment analysis.

 Learn about Fidelity’s wide array of trading tools.